 As I was talking to the librarians I work with in Randolph about this talk, they revealed to me that the little end table trunk we had in the library was, in a previous life, one of the boxes used for early Vermont traveling libraries!
 I felt my life had come full circle.

-But of course one of the things that motivates many librarians is getting to share what they know and what they love, so in 2015 I got together with some other members of the Vermont Library association and we started the Passport to Vermont Libraries program.
-It was a great DIY program that ran for three years.
+But of course one of the things that motivates many librarians is getting to share what they know and what they love, so in 2015 I got together with some other members of the Vermont Library Association and we started the Passport to Vermont Libraries program.
+It was a great DIY program that ran for four of the last five years.
 We made little passports that we handed out at libraries and the object was to see as many libraries as you could between June 1 and September 1.
 We had small prizes.

 Hundreds of people participated from all over the state.
 Similar to the 251 Club, all you had to do was get your passport stamped and it was all honor system.
 We had prizes for adults, teens, kids, librarians and a wild card.
 Local businesses gave us donations for prizes (thank you Morse Farm!
 Green Mountain Coffee!
 Ben & Jerry's!) and of course we gave away plenty of books.

 As the sign in this library says "You are welcome" we all are welcome, in all of the libraries in this state.
-The State Library is teaming up with the Vermont Library Association this year and we're hoping to revive the passport program, if not this year, then next, and help everyone enjoy all of the wonderful, quirky, fascinating stories and communities that make up our Vermont library ecosystem.
+The State Library teamed up with the Vermont Library Association last year to revive the passport program, and help everyone enjoy all of the wonderful, quirky, fascinating stories and communities that make up our Vermont library ecosystem.

 thank you for your time.
-Please let me know if you have any questions.
+Please let me know if you have any questions or library facts for me!

 Made with Keynote Extractor.